MolecularGPT: Open Large Language Model (LLM) for Few-Shot Molecular Property Prediction

 \subsection{Tuning on Hybrid Instruction Set}

-To investigate the \textbf{RQ2}, we conduct experiments to study the effect of hybrid instruction tuning set as presented in Fig.~\ref{fig:performance} and~\ref{fig:performance_reg}.
+To investigate the \textbf{RQ2}, we conduct experiments to study the effect of hybrid instruction tuning set as presented in Fig.~\ref{fig:performance}.

-\ding{175} \textbf{Tuning on property descriptions without demonstrations can improve the zero-shot performance.} As shown in the \textit{0-shot\_tuning} in Fig.~\ref{fig:performance},~\ref{fig:performance_reg}, the model performed satisfactorily on some tasks under zero-shot inference but poorly on many tasks under few-shot inference.
+\ding{174} \textbf{Tuning on property descriptions without demonstrations can improve the zero-shot performance.} As shown in the \textit{0-shot\_tuning} in Fig.~\ref{fig:performance}, the model performed satisfactorily on some tasks under 0-shot inference but poorly on many tasks under 2-shot inference.
+In comparison with 2-shot inference, 0-shot inference even demonstrates an average improvement of 4\% on classification tasks.
 We speculated that the zero-shot instruction set imparts some knowledge to LLaMA without significantly enhancing the model's ICL ability.

-\ding{176} \textbf{Providing the model with rich retrieved demonstrations would significantly improve its ICL ability.} To test this, we fine-tuned the model on a 4-shot instruction dataset, represented by the \textit{4-shot\_tuning} in Fig.~\ref{fig:performance} and~\ref{fig:performance_reg}.
+\ding{175} \textbf{Providing the model with rich retrieved demonstrations would significantly improve its ICL ability.} To test this, we fine-tuned the model on a 4-shot instruction dataset, represented by the \textit{4-shot\_tuning} in Fig.~\ref{fig:performance}.
 The results indicate an improvement in the model's ICL ability.
+In 2-shot inference setting, comparing with \textit{0-shot\_tuning}, \textit{4-shot\_tuning} shows an average 8.2\% increase on classification tasks.
 However, the model's zero-shot generalization remained subpar on many tasks.
-We surmise that the model may learn shortcuts from the label words of the reference molecules rather than extracting the true relationships between the molecular representations and their properties.
+We surmise that the model may learn shortcuts from the label words of the reference molecules rather than extracting the true relationships between molecular representations and properties.

-\ding{177} \textbf{Mixed-shot instruction sets are promising to optimize both zero-shot generalization and ICL abilities.} We developed two mixed instruction datasets: a combined \textit{0\&4-shot} and a comprehensive mix of $0,1,2,3,4$-shot \textit{(0-4-shot)} instruction datasets.
-As shown in \textit{0\&4-shot\_tuning} and \textit{0-4-shot\_tuning} in Fig.~\ref{fig:performance} and~\ref{fig:performance_reg}, models fine-tuned on mixed-shot instruction datasets demonstrate a significant performance improvement compared to those fine-tuned on 0-shot or 4-shot instruction sets.
-This trend is consistently observed across various tested scenarios, indicating that our model derives the most benefit from mixed-shot instruction sets.
+\ding{176} \textbf{Mixed-shot instruction sets are promising to optimize both zero-shot generalization and ICL abilities.} We developed two mixed instruction datasets: a combined \textit{0\&4-shot} and a comprehensive mix of $0,1,2,3,4$-shot \textit{(0-4-shot)} instruction datasets.
+As shown in \textit{0\&4-shot\_tuning} and \textit{0-4-shot\_tuning} in Fig.~\ref{fig:performance}, models fine-tuned on mixed-shot instruction datasets demonstrate a significant performance improvement compared to those fine-tuned on 0-shot or 4-shot instruction sets.
+This trend is consistently observed across various tested scenarios, like BACE, HIV, Tox21, BBBP and CYP450, indicating that our model derives the most benefit from mixed-shot instruction sets.